brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 24 bht.md

 # Ephesians 5:24 Commentary Help Text

 ## BHT:
-The Church submits to Christ as the wife submits to her husband, recognizing his authority and seeking his provision, protection, and happiness.
-In the same way, husbands should exercise their authority in accordance with God's will and commands.
-Wives should respect and obey their husbands, not in the same way as they do to Christ for salvation, but with a sincere and voluntary obedience rooted in love.
-This submission encompasses all aspects of life, as long as it aligns with God's commands.
+The Church, in its submission to Christ, exemplifies the wife's submission to her husband.
+This submission extends to everything that is not contrary to God's will.
+The husband has authority over the wife, just as Christ has authority over the Church.
+Wives should respect and obey their husbands, considering his commands to be right and obeying them willingly out of love for him, coupled with honor, fear, and reverence.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: